proywm/Arduino-Asynchronous-Programming/README.md

 3. **Install the TimerOne Library:**

    In the Arduino IDE, navigate to `Sketch > Include Library > Manage Libraries...`.
-Search for "TimerOne" and install it if you haven't already.
+Search for "NRF52_MBED_TimerInterrupt" and install it if you haven't already.

 4. **Upload the Sketch:**